Lexogen-Tools/SIRVsuite/README.rst

   # run SIRVsuite to perform whole analysis from sample information in sample_sheet.csv
   python SIRVsuite.py -i sample_sheet.csv -o /home/user/SIRVsuite_output/ --experiment-name "sequencing-run-1" -a

+Output:

+The pipeline will create subfolder for every specified module with module-specific output data.

+   Coverage module:

+   The module processes .bam files + SIRV-set 3 or 4 annotation and calculates read coverage and creates 3 types of output:

+      - CoD table,
+      - coverage data in bigwig format,
+      - coverage plot.

+   ERCC-Correlation module:

+      The module processes transcript or gene counts for ERCCs and creates 2 types of output:

+         - correlation table,
+         - correlation plot.

+   SIRV-concentration module:

+      The module processes transcript FPKM for ERCCs and creates 3 types of output:

+         - relative concentration table,
+         - boxplot,
+         - heatmap.